 Mackinac Straights Health Systems

-Mackinac Straits Health System provides Physical, Occupational, and Speech Therapy on an outpatient, hospital inpatient, and long-term care basis.
+Mackinac Straits Health System provides Physical, Occupational, Speech and Aqua Therapy on an outpatient, hospital inpatient, and long-term care basis.
 Therapy services can help patients of all ages with physical and developmental impairments.
 To learn more about our rehab services provided, please read below!

 Please bring the prescription that your physician gave you for therapy services on your first visit.
 Please arrive 15 minutes early for your first appointment/evaluation for registration and to complete paperwork.
 You will only need to register on your first visit, updating any address, phone number, insurance information.